Yaribz/SpringLobbyBot/README.md

   lobby account used by the bot), etcDir (directory containing bot config files ), varDir (directory containing bot dynamic data), logDir (directory containing bot log files)
-* Replace <ownerAccountId> and <ownerName> by your actual Spring lobby account ID and name (not those of the bot) in etc/users.conf
+* Replace &lt;ownerAccountId&gt; and &lt;ownerName&gt; by your actual Spring lobby account ID and name (not those of the bot) in etc/users.conf
 * Edit the SpringLobbyBot.pl and SpringLobbyBotConf.pm files and replace
-  "SpringLobbyBot" by the true name of your bot application.
+  "SpringLobbyBot" by the true name of your bot application
 * Rename following files according to your bot application name:
   SpringLobbyBot.pl, SpringLobbyBotConf.pm, etc/SpringLobbyBot.conf
 * Launch the bot using command "./SpringLobbyBot.pl etc/SpringLobbyBot.conf"